 As Totara’s Senior Technical Writer, I decided to conduct an accessibility audit of the Totara Help site, where we provide detailed product documentation primarily aimed at Site Administrators.
 The goal was simple: to identify and address any potential barriers preventing users from fully accessing the information they need.
-By conducting this audit, we ensured compliance and aimed to improve the site’s overall usability.
+By conducting this audit, we aimed to improve the site’s overall usability and ensure compliance.

 In this blog post, I’ll walk you through the key steps of conducting an accessibility audit, sharing practical tips and insights based on our recent experience.
-Whether you’re looking to make small tweaks or embark on a full-scale review, these steps will guide you toward creating a more inclusive and accessible user experience for all.
+Whether you’re looking to achieve some quick wins or embark on a full-scale review, these steps will guide you toward creating a more inclusive and accessible user experience for all.

 1. Get support from automated tools